 Students subject to selective service registration will be required to file a statement that the student has registered or is exempt from selective service registration to be eligible to apply for state or federal financial aid.

 Students wishing to participate in any of the following financial aid programs should complete a Free Application for Federal Student Aid (FAFSA) as early as possible prior to their actual enrollment at the University.
-The funding process takes approximately four weeks for completion.
-Financial aid in these categories is generally limited to U.S. citizens or permanent residents.
+The funding process takes six to eight weeks for completion.
+Financial aid in these categories is generally limited to U.S. citizens or those in this country on other than temporary visa status.
 Funding for graduate courses is only available to students admitted to the Graduate School as "Regular" students.
 "Special" and "Transient" students are not eligible for these programs.

 A student who needs a job to help pay for college expenses may be eligible for employment through the Federal Work-Study Program.
 Eligibility is based on financial need as determined by the FAFSA.
 Most participants are employed in positions with various University departments, but limited off-campus jobs with certain approved agencies are also available.